RecursionSpace/OpenSesame/README.md

 _[1] To add supported hardware create a pull request with the required table information. <br>
 [2] Verified boards have been tested by Recursion.Space with the latest version of OpenSesame to validate functionality.
 To submit hardware for verification email info@recursion.space_

+# IDE

+To lower participation barriers the Arduino IDE is supported with the use of .ino files.

 # Community

 <div align="center">